Kosalos/GeometryShader/README.md

 Class Geometry offers three functions:

-| update() = copy the GUI control data into the control buffer and call calc..
+update() = copy the GUI control data into the control buffer and call calc..\
-| calcGeometry() = call the geometry shader to produce the vertices & indices
+calcGeometry() = call the geometry shader to produce the vertices & indices\
-| render() = draw the created geometry
+ender() = draw the created geometry\

 GeometryPoint is provided for each seed point.

-struct GeometryPoint {
+struct GeometryPoint {\
-    vector_float3 pos;	 // 3D coordinate of the base of the tower vector_float2 angle; // initial direction as and X and Y rotation float stiffness;     // controls how quickly the tower responds to angle changes };
+    vector_float3 pos;	 // 3D coordinate of the base of the tower\
+    vector_float2 angle; // initial direction as and X and Y rotation\
+    float stiffness;     // controls how quickly the tower responds to angle changes\
+};

 GeometryControl provides global data that all towers share.

-struct GeometryControl {
+struct GeometryControl {\
-    int nSides;			// number of sides of a tower int nLevels;		// number of levels in a tower int pCount;			// number of seed points provided
+    int nSides;			// number of sides of a tower\
+    int nLevels;		// number of levels in a tower\
+    int pCount;			// number of seed points provided\

     vector_float2 deltaAngle;	// how much the tower rotates at each level vector_float2 desiredAngle; // the angle all towers should be moving to (stiffness affects response time)